-Annual trapping surveys help detect potential problem areas for the invasive spongy moth in Iowa.
-Trap sites with multiple catches are compared to past survey data, all while considering other factors for a growing spongy moth population at a site or area.
-Egg mass surveys for this pest may also help in determining a proposed treatment site or preferred treatment product.
+Annual trapping surveys for spongy moth help detect potential problematic areas for this invasive species in Iowa.
+Trap sites with multiple catches are compared to past survey data, all while considering other factors for a rising spongy moth population at a site or area.
+Spongy moth egg mass surveys in the fall may also help with determining a proposed treatment site and preferred product.

 (Occurs just prior to moth emergence - typically late June).